-Led by Dr. Kimberly Kahn of Portland State University, the purpose of this...Read more
+Led by Dr. Kimberly Kahn of Portland State University, the purpose of...Read more

 Jolene Liu, a senior from Westview High School in Beaverton, completed a successful internship with TREC this year.
 The internship was funded by IBM through the Saturday Academy's Apprenticeships in Science and Engineering (ASE) program.

 Liu worked under the tutelage of TREC researcher Krista Nordback for two months, stringing up an impressive list of accopmlishments over that time.
 She worked to help create the online non-motorized traffic count archive, a centralized database for bicycling and walking count data.
 Liu tested the database structure, summarized data formats and wrote help text for future users.
 She also processed manual counts of pedestrians and cyclists from intersections in Bend, Eugene, Portland and throughout Oregon.